 He attended the Nottingham Road Primary School and Newton High School.

-Introduced to Ardmore by Nobuhle and Nonhlanhla, he joined the Winter School programme in 2016.
+Introduced to Ardmore by Nobuhle and Nonhlanhla Vilakazi, he joined the Winter School programme in 2016.

-The realism and design in his work is inspired by fellow painters, Sthabiso and Riyah.
+The realism and design in his work is inspired by fellow painters, Sthabiso Hadebe and Riyah Shabalala.